mytech-today-now/wp-meme-player-2/PromptBuilding.md

         - **CRUD Operations:** Enable users to Create, Read, Update, and Delete playlists with ease, utilizing familiar WordPress interface patterns to enhance usability.
         - **Bulk Operations:** Allow users to add multiple playlists simultaneously, streamlining the content management process.
     - **Playlist Page Display:**
-        - **Responsive Grid Layout:** Design a grid layout that adapts to various screen sizes and devices, ensuring a consistent and user-friendly experience across desktops, tablets, and mobile devices.
+        - **Responsive Grid Layout:** Design a grid layout that adapts to various screen sizes and devices, ensuring a consistent and user-friendly experience across desktops, TVs, tablets, and mobile devices.
         - **Dynamic Content Loading:** Implement AJAX-based content loading to enhance performance and reduce page load times, especially for large playlists.
         - **Interactive Elements:** Incorporate interactive elements such as sorting and grouping controls, search functionality, and pagination controls to enhance user engagement and navigation.
     - **Customization Options:**